 Not only do these changes signify a shift in the level of responsibility for Facility Managers but it also puts a highlight on technologies and partnerships which can take some of the burden off of the FM’s shoulders.

-Finding vendors and software partners who are forward thinking and use analytics can be key in helping Facility Managers achieve their goals more quickly, drive better decision making, as well as improving collaboration with other teams.
+can be key in helping Facility Managers achieve their goals more quickly, drive better decision making, as well as improving collaboration with other teams.

 Bringing this full circle, this is not a depressing or bleak time for the retail industry or facility professionals for that matter.

 Instead it’s a time of change and if you’ve ever read “Who Moved My Cheese?” (if you haven’t you should) you know by embracing the change, leaning into it, and learning how you can improve with it, this can turn out to be quite an exciting time as well.